Coffea arabica: Taxonomy

 Coffea arabica was first described scientifically by Antoine de Jussieu, who named it Jasminum arabicum after studying a specimen from the Botanic Gardens of Amsterdam.
 Linnaeus placed it in its own genus Coffea in 1737.

-Coffea arabica is the only polyploid species of the genus Coffea, as it carries 4 copies of the 11 chromosomes (44 total) instead of the 2 copies of diploid species.
+Coffea arabica is one of the polyploid species of the genus Coffea, as it carries four copies of the eleven chromosomes (44 total) instead of the 2 copies of diploid species.
 Specifically, Coffea arabica is itself the result of a hybridization between the diploids Coffea canephora and Coffea eugenioides, thus making it an allotetraploid, with two copies of two different genomes.
 This hybridization event at the origin of Coffea arabica is estimated between 1.08 million and 543,000 years ago and is linked to changing environmental conditions in East Africa.